rackerlabs/support-how-to/content/how-to/rackspace-email/best-practices-for-sending-emails-to-many-recipients/index.md

 ### Best practices

-For a video tutorial see [Rackspace Email - Spam Flags: Best Sending Practices](https://emailhelp.rackspace.com/l/spam-overview).
+For a video tutorial, see [Rackspace Email - Spam Flags: Best Sending Practices](https://emailhelp.rackspace.com/l/spam-overview).

 Sending email to many recipients is a common practice of spammers.
-As a result, most email providers have strict rules about this practice since it's hard to distinguish your email from typical mass marketing, newsletter, and other unsolicited mass email content.
+As a result, most email providers have strict rules about this practice because it's hard to distinguish your email from typical mass marketing, newsletter, and other unsolicited mass email content.

-To ensure that your emails reach their destination, we recommend that you use the following practices.
+To ensure that your emails reach their destination, we recommend that you use the following practices:

 #### Bulk email

 Rackspace Cloud Office does not offer bulk email services.
 To ensure that your bulk emails are not blocked, use a reputable bulk email service to send out your content.
-Reputable email service providers deliver your bulk email in a way that mail providers accept it as good mail.
+Reputable email service providers deliver your bulk email in a way that mail providers accept as good mail.
 Following are examples of reputable email service providers:

 - [MailChimp](https://mailchimp.com/) and [Marketo](https://www.marketo.com/) for marketing, advertising, or promotional emails